ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-### Registration Objects
+### Account Objects

-An ACME registration resource represents a set of metadata associated to an
+An ACME account resource represents a set of metadata associated to an account
-account key pair.
-Registration resources have the following structure:
+key pair.
+Account resources have the following structure:

 key (required, dictionary):
 : The public key of the account key pair, encoded as a JSON Web Key object
 {{!RFC7517}}.
 This field is not updateable by the client.

 status (required, string):
-: The status of this registration.
-Possible values are: "valid", "deactivated",
+: The status of this account.
+Possible values are: "valid", "deactivated", and
-and "revoked". "deactivated" should be used to indicate user initiated
+"revoked".
+The value "deactivated" should be used to indicate user initiated
 deactivation whereas "revoked" should be used to indicate administratively
 initiated deactivation.